Purchase Agreement

 No replacement for temperament will be given.
 After 7 weeks of age, the environment and handler will govern the dog’s character.
 The breeder is responsible for the social evaluation of puppies to ensure proper temperament for family placement is present.
 Any temperament issues in a very young puppy will be due to medical or training issues.

-As responsible breeders, we expect that this puppy be properly socialized and must attend puppy obedience classes.
+As a responsible breeder, I expect that this puppy will be properly socialized and must attend puppy obedience classes.

 Responsibility is the Buyer’s as to proper feeding, exercise, socializing and training, of which all have a bearing on the results of a sound adult dog.
 The breeder is not responsible for any damage the puppy might do at any given age.